wikipathways/pvjs/test/README.md

 node devserver #this starts the server
 ```

-B. Navigate to the pathvisiojs test page.
-If you are using the included dev server, it will be ["./pathvisiojs/test/index.html"](http://localhost:3000/test/).
-If you are using another server, edit the URL as required to match your server setup.
-Select any one of the pathways listed.
+B. Navigate to the pathvisiojs [test page](https://github.com/wikipathways/pathvisiojs/blob/master/test/index.html).
+If you are using the included dev server, it will be located at ["http://localhost:3000/test/"](http://localhost:3000/test/).
+If you are using another server, edit the URL as required for your server setup.
+Then follow a link for any one of the pathways listed.

+C. If you add a new JS file, you will need to add a reference to it in [compare.js](https://github.com/wikipathways/pathvisiojs/blob/master/test/compare.js#L116).

 # How To Run Tests